-Rapes are a crime that is arguably the worst offense a human can commit against another.
-They are scarring, traumatizing, and can leave a lifelong impact on the victim.
+Rape is a crime that is arguably the worst offense a human can commit against another.
+They are scarring and traumatizing and can leave a lifelong impact on the victim.
 Rapes are crimes that warrant significant periods of custody (if not life) and are crimes that regularly see people receive upward of fifty-year prison sentences.
 Knowing what to do in the aftermath of a rape is not something most people know.
 If you do not act according to this article in the period after a rape, you put your own life in danger and risk having the offender escape.

-This page will tell you everything that you need to know about how you should behave in the moments, days, and weeks following a rape; the act of rape is disgusting and abhorrent and is one that must be punished – it is an act that is totally unforgivable.
-If you know somebody who has committed rape or have been the victim of it yourself yet out of loyalty have not named the offender, you must absolutely turn them over to the police.
+This page will tell you everything you need to know about how you should behave in the moments, days, and weeks following a rape; rape is disgusting and vile and must be punished – it is an act that is totally unforgivable.
+If you know somebody who has committed rape or have been the victim of it yourself yet, out of loyalty, have not named the offender, you must turn them over to the police.
 Rape ruins lives.
 By allowing a rapist to get away with their crime, you permit them the opportunity to wreak more havoc.

 Phone the Police

 Phone the police urgently.
 Rapists have been known to transmit viral infections to their victims during acts of rape (HIV, hepatitis-A, hepatitis-B), so you will need urgent treatment and testing.

 The police will phone the ambulance services, who will both meet you at the location you have said you are at.